PCO: Psychology for Counseling Courses

 3 sh (may not be repeated for credit)

-Addresses the similarities and differences among various culturally diverse groups, and informs counselors of the characteristics and processes necessary to become a culturally skilled counselor.
+This course addresses the similarities and differences among various culturally diverse groups, and informs counselors of the characteristics and processes necessary to become a culturally skilled counselor.

 PCO 6312 Substance Abuse Counseling